odlgroup/odl/README.md

 ========

 - Efficient and well-tested data containers based on [NumPy](https://github.com/numpy/numpy) (default) or CUDA (optional)
-- Objects to represent mathematical notions like vector spaces and operators including properties as expected from mathematics (inner product, norm, operator composition, ...)
+- Objects to represent mathematical notions like vector spaces and operators, including properties as expected from mathematics (inner product, norm, operator composition, ...)
 - Convenience functionality for operators like arithmetic, composition, operator matrices etc., which satisfy the known mathematical rules.
 - Out-of-the-box support for frequently used operators like scaling, partial derivative, gradient, Fourier transform etc.
 - Support for tomographic imaging with a unified geometry representation and bindings to external libraries for efficient computation of projections and back-projections.